original-david-knight/go_wild/README.md

 # GoWild

-GoWild is a Go monorepo for building sandboxed autonomous agents and the services around them: multi-agent orchestration, brokered tool access, shared data/crypto libraries, and an agent-to-agent protocol server.
+GoWild is a Go monorepo with random experimental apps and libraries.
+You probably do not want to use this for anything at all.

 ## Repository Layout